 Used for monitoring fan speed, doesn't work AMD CPU based systems

 Used for the ambient light sensor on laptops, desktops can ignore

 Do not use if you don't have an ambient light sensor, can cause issues otherwise

 Used for measuring battery readouts on laptops, desktops can ignore

-Used for graphics patching, all GPUs benefit from this kext.
+Used for graphics patching DRM, boardID, framebuffer fixes, etc, all GPUs benefit from this kext.

 Used for AppleHDA patching, used for giving you onboard audio.
-AMD 15h/16h cannot use this and Ryzen/Threadripper systems rarely have mic support
+AMD 15h/16h may have issues with this and Ryzen/Threadripper systems rarely have mic support